Insolita/yii2-fixturegii/README.md

 "insolita/yii2-fixturegii": "*"
 ```

-to the require section of your `composer.json` file.
+to the require-dev section of your `composer.json` file.

 Usage